alan-turing-institute/census2021-backbrief/docs/draft_report.md

 Technical background
 ------

-Record linkage as an ongoing field of study with many approaches
+- Record linkage as an ongoing field of study with many methods
+- Explain what machine learning is in this context
+- Methods already used by ONS and why they that can't automate all matches and have some need of clerical review

 Example citation (@wilson_beyond_2011)